Employee Communications: Maryland

 - Maryland recognizes the at-will employment relationship, although there is no statutory presumption of employment at-will.
 See Communicating Employer Expectations and Work Rules.

-- Maryland law requires employers to post notices regarding employment discrimination, unemployment insurance, equal pay for equal work, employment of minors, occupational safety and health, continuation of health insurance coverage and workers' compensation.
+- Maryland law requires employers to post notices in the workplace.
 See Communications in Postings Required by Maryland Law.

 - Maryland has no statutory restriction on the use of restrictive covenants in employment agreements.
 See Restrictive Covenants.